 18. Use local SIM cards

 We usually tend to maintain the mobile number from our home town wherever we travel.
 But the maintenance charge is very high.
 The best solution to this is to use local SIM cards from countries you go to.
 Here the rates will be meager with added benefits of high-speed internet.
-All you need is an ID proof and small fee to get the local SIM card.
+All you need is ID proof and a small fee to get the local SIM card.

 19. Keep a stash of snacks